cljoly/readme-in-static-site/README.md

 	curl https://raw.githubusercontent.com/cljoly/readme-in-static-site/main/README.md | awk -f riss.awk >content/readme-in-static-site.md
 ```

+Alternatively, you might configure your repositories to trigger a website rebuild when committing on your README, for instance using [GitHub actions webhooks][gh_webhook].

 ## Contributions are Welcome!

 Feel free to [open an issue][issue] to discuss something or to send a PR.